Deborah Mailman: Logie Awards

-Other awards
+Honours

 In 2003, Mailman was NAIDOC Person of the Year, and also won Female Actor of the Year.

 In 2012, Mailman was a recipient of the Queensland Greats Awards.

 In 2017, Mailman won the Chauvel Award, which acknowledges significant contribution to the Australian screen industry.

+On 12 June 2017, Mailman was made a Member of the Order of Australia for 'significant service to the performing arts as an actor, as a role model for Indigenous performers, and to the community.'

+In August 2026, Mailman was inducted into the Logie Hall of Fame, recognising her significant contribution as an actor to Australia’s film and television industry.
+She is the first Indigenous person to be inducted into the Logie Hall of Fame.